Terence Gavaghan: Career

 In 1960 Gavaghan was appointed Localization and Training Officer in Kenya and tasked with Africanizing the senior levels of the civil service in preparation for independence.
 There were 10,000 senior civil servants in the colony and by Gavaghan's account, "only a sprinkling were African".
 The British government hoped to hand over 3,000 posts to Africans.
 Gavaghan oversaw the establishment of the Kenya Institute of Administration to train candidates and by Kenyan independence in December 1963, over one third of all senior civil servants were African.
 His service in Kenya ended that year.
 From 1966 to 1973 he served as a consultant for UN agencies and non-governmental organisations.

 Later life

 Over time Gavaghan's actions during the Mau Mau Uprising became subject to a significant amount of writing, and observers frequently singled him out as an important figure in the event and used him as a representation of a brutal colonist.
 In 1999 he published a memoir on his service in the colonial administration in Kenya, entitled Of Lions and Dung Beetles.
+In 2002, Gavaghan was interviewed in the documentary Kenya: White Terror.
+He denied having personally placed his boot on the necks of any prisoners, but refused to answer when the interviewer asked if he had ordered those under his command to do so, merely staring at him instead.
+Gavaghan also denied he had been responsible for any deaths, claiming "not one in 20,000" had died under his administration, and said he felt no guilt for his actions.

 In his later life he became afflicted by Alzheimer's disease.
 He died on 10 August 2011.